codesoap/atto/README.md

 external dependencies.
 This makes it easy to audit the code yourself and ensure, that it does nothing you wouldn't want it to do.

-To change some defaults, take a look at `config.go`.
+To change some defaults, like the node to use, take a look at `config.go`.

 Signatures are created without the help of a node, to avoid your seed or private keys being stolen by a node operator.
 The received account info